valivali200/forza-tools/README.md

 There are other closed-source tools out there but I felt like making my own.

 I know python is slow and probably isn't the best for this, but it works and in this case, it is reasonably fast.

+Each tool has a README of its own and an info.txt file which contains information about the format.